impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 So we're setting a variable called `READLINK` equal to...something.

 I decide to look up the commit which introduced this line of code.
-I do my `git blame / git checkout` dance until [I find it in Github](https://github.com/rbenv/rbenv/commit/81bb14e181c556e599e20ca6fdc86fdb690b8995).
+I do my `git blame / git checkout` dance until [I find it in Github](https://github.com/rbenv/rbenv/commit/81bb14e181c556e599e20ca6fdc86fdb690b8995){:target="_blank" rel="noopener"}.
 The commit message reads:

 > `readlink` comes from GNU coreutils.
 On systems without it, rbenv used to spin out of control when it didn't have `readlink` or `greadlink` available because it would re-exec the frontend script over and over instead of the worker script in libexec.